mustafaadogan/mustafaadogan.github.io/_pages/resume.md

 # Software Engineer
-Versatile and results-oriented professional with a strong background in computer science, specializing in AI and deep learning applications for unmanned systems, particularly UAVs.
-Currently, a Software Engineer at ASELSAN, contributing to the development and maintenance of advanced fire control systems for national defense.
-Experienced researcher at TUBİTAK SAGE, adept at building complex applications for missile data visualization.
-Striving for a Ph.D. to further contribute to the field of AI and deep learning applications, with a keen interest in mission execution, precision maneuvers, and the creation of intelligent digital assistants for unmanned systems.
+A versatile professional rooted in computer science, specializing in AI and deep learning for unmanned systems, currently contributing to advanced fire control systems at ASELSAN and experienced in intricate missile data visualization research at TUBITAK SAGE.
+Passionate about advancing AI applications, particularly in mission execution, precision maneuvers, and crafting intelligent digital assistants tailored for unmanned systems.
+Committed to pursuing a Ph.D. to further enhance contributions in AI and deep learning, aiming to innovate and expand possibilities within the field.

 ## Education